andyweaves/dlt-pii-firewall/README.md

-# dlt-pii-firewall
+# DLT PII Firewall
-Using [Delta Live Tables](https://databricks.com/discover/pages/getting-started-with-delta-live-tables) to identify and redact potential PII data!

-[Delta Live Tables](https://databricks.com/discover/pages/getting-started-with-delta-live-tables) it easy to build and manage reliable data pipelines that deliver high-quality data on Delta Lake.

 > :warning: **THIS PROJECT IS PROVIDED AS-IS WITHOUT ANY GUARANTEES**: we make no claims as to the accuracy of the PII detection provided here, and if you use it it is **YOUR RESPONSIBILITY** to ensure that the example regexes and detection/redaction/tagging meets your internal, legal or regulatory requirements.

+### Using [Delta Live Tables](https://databricks.com/discover/pages/getting-started-with-delta-live-tables) to identify and redact potential PII data!

+[Delta Live Tables](https://databricks.com/discover/pages/getting-started-with-delta-live-tables) makes it easy to build and manage reliable data pipelines that deliver high-quality data on Delta Lake.

 The project is currently designed to be run as a [multi task job](https://docs.databricks.com/data-engineering/jobs/jobs-quickstart.html) on the world's favourite Lakehouse Platform...
 [Databricks](https://databricks.com/)!